 A Backup Copy of Your Passport

 Having an accessible copy of your passport can bail you out if you lose your passport.
 You can carry a physical copy of your passport among your travel documents, but some travelers see this as just another thing you can lose.
-In that case, send yourself a copy of your passport to an email account that is always accessible online, or upload it to a storage service like Amazon Drive, Dropbox, iCloud, Google Drive, or other similar services.
+In that case, send yourself a copy of your passport to an email account that is always accessible online, or upload it to a storage service like Amazon Drive, Dropbox, or iCloud or other similar services.
 This way you can access a copy even if everything you have goes missing.

 If you purchased travel insurance—and if there is a time to consider it, a long international trip is that time—you will want to have this info accessible both on your person and in a remote location, preferably accessible online as per above.
 Note that your personal car and medical insurance likely do not cover you overseas.
 Reputable trip insurance providers include Allianz and Travel Guard.